-Teaching online is a little different since I'm not hanging out in person.
+Teaching online is a little different since I'm not there in person.
 One aspect of lessons I miss the most is playing together when a student learns a new piece - we learn it one hand at a time, and then I play one hand while the student plays the other, so they can hear it in real-time before playing it hands together.
 Unfortunately that doesn't work very well on Zoom, but if that's the biggest challenge, I think we're doing pretty well!

-There is a challenge unique to online lessons: how to manage students who don't want to play music when we're hanging out over a screen?
+There is a challenge unique to online lessons: how to manage students who don't want to play music when we're making music over a screen?
 Some of my games involve small printable board games, coloring, or physical movement, and it's tough when we can't quickly switch over to them like we did in person.
 However, I've found some of my musical games and activities DO work well online!

 Here are some examples of activities we might do if you find your student is tired, in a bad mood, or not really "feeling it" for lessons today (and you can play these games with your students at any time!):